 Daniel’s family is already cooking.
 His aunt, who comes from San Basilio de Palenque, is scraping coconuts to make cocodas and alegrías.
 Meanwhile, fish is simmering in a pot.

 In La Boquilla, the majority of the inhabitants cook with a wood fire.
 Between two bricks of earth, they add pieces of dried mangroves to feed the fireplace.

 With a cold beer in my hand, I admire the scene that seems far from the luxurious tourism of Cartagena.

 On a simple wooden table, the dishes are arranged.
 On the menu of the day: fish, coconut rice, patacones, and crabs!

 There is another experience in La Boquilla I want to show you.

 About ten years ago, a committee of young people decided to create a music school to preserve the culture of La Boquilla and change its reputation.

 They were given a piece of land by the beach and progressively invested in this project.

-Their style of music, costumes, and dances is a mixture of African and indigenous culture.
+Their style of music, costumes, and dances is a mixture of African and indigenous cultures.

 The musicians use mainly 4 instruments: la gaita, the drum, the maracas, and el guache.
-This allows them to play several exciting music rhythms such as cumbia ou mapale.
+This allows them to play several exciting musical rhythms, such as cumbia or mapale.